oasis-tcs/csaf/csaf_2.1/prose/edit/src/additional-conventions.md

 ## Branch Recursion

-The `/product_tree` uses a nested structure for `branches`.
+The `$.product_tree` uses a nested structure for `branches`.
 Along a single path to a leaf, the recursion of `branches` is limited to 30 repetitions.
 Therefore, the longest path to a leaf is:

 ```
 /product_tree/branches[]/branches[]/branches[]/branches[]/branches[]/branches[]/branches[]/branches[]/branches[]/branches[]/branches[]/branches[]/branches[]/branches[]/branches[]/branches[]/branches[]/branches[]/branches[]/branches[]/branches[]/branches[]/branches[]/branches[]/branches[]/branches[]/branches[]/branches[]/branches[]/branches[]/product